EMDR Therapy in Austin and Online Across Texas

 Heal your past, Reclaim your present, Build your future

-If you’ve been considering beginning therapy or looking for an EMDR therapist in Austin, TX, let me commend you on taking this first step toward reclaiming your life.
-Many people struggle to find lasting healing after surviving through past trauma and stress.
-It can leave you feeling like you’re stuck in quicksand.
-Trying to move on, reaching for the future, but the past keeps intruding and pulling you back.
+Welcome to Neuro Nuance Therapy and EMDR, PLLC.
+If you’ve been considering beginning therapy or looking for an EMDR therapist in Austin, let me commend you on taking this first step.
+Many people search for healing after surviving through trauma, only to feel like they’re stuck in quicksand, reaching for a new future, but still feeling held back by the past.

 Alex Penrod, MS, LPC, LCDC